Table of contents

 2. Small business financing has, until now, been heavily led by traditional bank-style loans.

-3. Despite special programs and incentives introduced during and following the Covid-19 pandemic, SMEs are finding it increasingly difficult to secure fruitful loans.
+3. Despite special programs and incentives introduced during and following the Covid-19 pandemic, SMBs are finding it increasingly difficult to secure fruitful loans.

 4. There’s a significant funding gap for small businesses worldwide.